CodePushGo/website/src/content/blog/en/testing-capacitor-ota-updates-with-mock-scenarios.md

 ### Setting Up Test Project

 Create a test project that mirrors production conditions.
-Use Capgo's channel system to isolate testing scenarios.
+Use CodePushGo's channel system to isolate testing scenarios.

-> "We practice agile development and @Capgo is mission-critical in delivering continuously to our users!" - Rodrigo Mantica [\[1\]](https://capgo.app/)
+> "We practice agile development and @CodePushGo is mission-critical in delivering continuously to our users!" - Rodrigo Mantica [\[1\]](https://capgo.app/)

-Capgo offers end-to-end encryption to keep your test updates secure.
+CodePushGo offers end-to-end encryption to keep your test updates secure.
 You can also choose between cloud-based or self-hosted environments, depending on your requirements.

 ### Adding OTA Functions